rholi/Search/README.md

 # search
-search for files in fman
+search for files in fman with Cmd+F7 / Ctrl+F7